EFTEC/MiniLang/README.md

 ### function separate($miniScript)

-It sends an expression to the MiniLang and it is decomposed in its parts.
+It sends an expression to the MiniLang, and it is decomposed in its parts.
 The script is not executed but parsed.

 ### evalLogic($index)